 What did Third Party Support Providers Know About the 2025 Deadline (A Hint of Why the Deadline Was Extended)

-But I was able to find an insightful article that proposed that the 2025 deadline was actually working against SAP.
+But I found an insightful article that proposed that the 2025 deadline was working against SAP.
 The author is Mark Smith, the CEO of Support Revolution.
 Therefore a financially biased entity (as they want to have the SAP support contract migrated away from SAP), but this quotation rings true.

 But we can say that the stated promise of moving to the cloud is actually not completely true.
 S/4HANA forces its clients to move to a new data base due to its design and structure.
 This situation will bring along a complexity within itself without a doubt.
 Organizations have two options with regard to the 2025 Deadline in the decision stage;

 This may be the most insightful reason why SAP extended the ECC support deadline.
-If you had asked us when we made our prediction about the extension’s date, we would not have guessed the very beginning of 2020.
+If you had asked us when we predicted the extension’s date, we would not have guessed the beginning of 2020.
 The reason?
-Because we would have thought that SAP would have wanted to continue to use the fake 2025 deadline to batter its customers into moving to S/4HANA.
+We would have thought that SAP would have wanted to continue to use the fake 2025 deadline to batter its customers into moving to S/4HANA.
 This “early” extension of the 2025 deadline (5 years before the deadline was to take effect) is evidence to us that this deadline was working against SAP and causing SAP customers to “explore their options.”
 SAP does not want this.
 They want everyone in the SAP bubble, drinking from the fountain of false information provided by the SAP consulting firm, paid off IT media and IT analysts.
-As soon as one begins looking at options and takes “the red pill,” other options begin to look very appealing.
-A very high percentage of SAP’s continual revenue flow is built around its customers not having the interest or time to investigate their options.
+As soon as one begins looking at options and takes “the red pill,” other options look very appealing.
+A very high percentage of SAP’s continual revenue flow is built around its customers’ lack of interest or time to investigate their options.
 And the SAP consulting companies sit out at accounts, providing a steady stream of false information about SAP.